stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 **Lambda Function** is compiled of your own code that you want Lambda to invoke as per defined triggers.

-**Event sources** are AWS services that can be used to trigger your Lambda functions.
+**Event sources** are AWS services that Lambda monitors for specific operations that can trigger your Lambda functions.

 **Trigger** is essentially an operation from an event source that causes the function to invoke (like a PUT request).